 Glucosamine for pets helps increase the range of motion in their joints.
 Glucosamine is naturally and internally produced by our bodies.
 Liquid Glucosamine enhances joint fluids responsible for cushioning our joints.

 Comprised of the amino acid glutamine and the sugar glucose, glucosamine levels start decreasing in pets after five years old.
 This happens because of natural reduction in the creation of the chemical.
 Glucosamine also assists in building ligaments, tendons and cartilage.

 Pets suffer other medical conditions associated with impairment of these particular elements.
 For example, when cartilage thickness diminishes and fails to prevent joint erosion, osteoarthritis may affect dogs and cats.
 In general, veterinarians will prescribe glucosamine for pets for the same reasons it is prescribed to adults experiencing joint diseases.

 Symptoms that a pet may be experiencing joint problems and need their diet supplemented with glucosamine for pets include:

-It may be harder to notice symptoms of joint disease in cats because of their agility.
-For example, felines will try to compensate for joint stiffening and pain by taking smaller jumps instead of one, big leap.
+It is harder to notice symptoms of joint disease in cats because of their agility.
+For example, felines will try to compensate for joint stiffening and pain by taking smaller jumps instead of a big leap.
 They also tend to hide any health problems due to their solitary nature and more ingrained survival instinct.
-Cat owners should be aware that most cats over the age of 12 have some form of joint disease and could benefit from supplements of glucosamine for pets.
+Most cats over the age of 12 have some form of joint disease and could benefit from supplements of glucosamine for pets.